 How children make sense of the complex signals they hear in the classroom depends partly on their hearing and cognitive abilities.
 But newly published research shows more about the important part played by the acoustic environment in this process; specifically, the role of reverberation time.

 The ability to make sense of what you are hearing when there are other talkers to ignore is an important skill that we use every day in a variety of contexts.
-But this has particular relevance for the field of education, where competing sounds from other learners are a constant reality in almost all educational scenarios.
+But this has particular relevance for the field of education, where competing sounds from other learners in high reverberation time environments are a constant reality in almost all educational scenarios.

 Recent changes in classroom design, pedagogical approaches as well as increasing use of technology have all contributed to producing a more dynamic educational environment.
 Different activities are occurring in the same spaces as teachers differentiate and democratize the educational process.

 For example, in open-plan classrooms, multiple lessons are occurring simultaneously.
 And compared to adults, children are particularly vulnerable to distraction as well as sounds that mask what they are listening to.
 As such, any benefit we can produce by altering the environment becomes even more essential for lifting barriers to learning in educational spaces.

 And now, new research published by The Journal of the Acoustical Society of America has found that improving room acoustics help children to deal with listening scenarios in which there is more than one person speaking simultaneously (download the full research paper here).

 This is a valuable scientific contribution because although this subject has been investigated in adults, the authors have found no previous record of studies showing the benefits of improved acoustics helping children to cope better with challenging multi-talker listening situations.